SamoKopecky/ssltest/README.md

                                    7: Session Ticket Support
                                    8: DROWN
-                             If this argument isn't specified all tests will be ran -fc --fix-conf               Allow the use of older versions of TLS protocol (TLSv1 and TLSv1.1) in order to scan a server which still run on these versions.
-                             !WARNING!: this may rewrite the contents of a configuration file located at /etc/ssl/openssl.cnf.
-Password can be piped to stdin or entered when prompted at the start of the script if no pipe is present -ns --nmap-scan              Use nmap to scan the server version -nd --nmap-discover          Use nmap to discover web server ports -w  --worst                  Create a main connection on the worst available protocol version
+                             If this argument isn't specified all tests will be ran -fc --fix-conf               Fix the /etc/ssl/openssl.cnf file to allow the use of older TLS protocols (TLSv1 and TLSv1.1) protocol versions of TLS protocol (TLSv1 and TLSv1.1) -st --sudo-tty               Use the terminal prompt to enter the sudo password -ss --sudo-stdin             Use the stdin of the script to enter the sudo password -ns --nmap-scan              Use nmap to scan the server version -nd --nmap-discover          Use nmap to discover web server ports -w  --worst                  Create a main connection on the worst available protocol version